clustertech/cpfs-os/docs/user-guide/install.md

 -d` as the parameters to `mount`:

     $ sudo mount -t cpfs ... -o log-path=<log path> -o -d

+Apart from that, the `SIGUSR2` signal can be sent to the CPFS server or mount client program to show in log files some information about the messages that are awaiting processing, and the recent requests received.

 # Shutdown #